Tahamid-khan-shafaque/Task-5--To-do-crud-module-using-Laravel-and-vue/README.md

 3. Go to project change the .env.example file to .env After that create a database name laravel_vue.

-4. Go to Todo_crud-Laravel_and_vueJs.
+4. Go to you project Todo_crud-Laravel_and_vueJs.
 There you will find a folder vendor_file and rename it to vendor.

 5. Then run the following commands